genestack/sdk/docs/source/examples/connection.rst

 Get connection
 ==============

 To work with platform you should have connection.
-First thing you need is to have account at genestack sight.
+First thing you need is to have account at genestack platform.

 * Connection via arguments